proxmox/ceph/ceph/src/arrow/docs/source/format/CDataInterface.rst

    buffers be aligned at least according to the type of primitive data that they contain.
 Consumers MAY decide not to support unaligned memory.

+   The buffer pointers MAY be null only in two situations:

-   The pointer to the null bitmap buffer, if the data type specifies one, MAY be NULL only if :c:member:`ArrowArray.null_count` is 0.
+   1. for the null bitmap buffer, if :c:member:`ArrowArray.null_count` is 0;
+   2. for any buffer, if the size in bytes of the corresponding buffer would be 0.

    Buffers of children arrays are not included.